 First pediatric pharmacokinetics study launched by the network

-Cystic Fibrosis Canada’s clinical trail network is well-positioned to support trials of all sizes and complexities.
+Cystic Fibrosis Canada’s clinical trial network is well-positioned to support trials of all sizes and complexities.
 Our network consists of coordinators and principal investigators experienced in conducting a broad range of studies, working directly with pharmaceutical and contact research organizations (CROs) to advance trials.

 Gene therapy/NABT trials have a smaller population of eligible patients and they are complex and resource-intensive to run.